 Nothing says spring like the sight of daffodils.
 After months of grey skies and rain these first signs of the new season are very welcome.
 Many of the 200 gardens that we care for will be bursting into colour throughout March and April.
 You can enjoy the blooming bulbs planted both in formal garden and woodland areas.

 Head of Gardens, Mike Calnan said: 'Arriving fast on the heels of snowdrops, daffodils are often the first sign of spring that people watch for.
-This year more than ever they are a welcome sight after so many weeks of bad weather.
 Daffodils are an important part of our gardening displays.
-The daffodil sometimes gets overlooked as we see them for a relatively short time during the year, yet, when they are in full flower they can brighten any garden or container; are easy to look after and relatively inexpensive to plant.
+We see them for a relatively short time during the year, yet, when they are in full flower they can brighten any garden or container; are easy to look after and relatively inexpensive to plant.

 'One of the best things about them is that once planted, they will keep on flowering for many years and are a happy signal of the arrival of spring.'

 David Bouch is the head gardener at Cotehele in Cornwall where 250 varieties of daffodils and narcissi flower each year.
 He said: 'Different varieties of daffodils flower at different times, so although we are seeing some earlier blooms break through now, the best of the colour is likely to be from mid-March through to the end of April.

 'Daffodils are great for ensuring a good, lengthy spell of colour which in some gardens can start as early as mid-Feb, and continue through to the end of April, depending on the variety.